NEW – As of April 25, 2017

 - A collection or disconnection trip has occurred.

-In order for us to waive or refund a security deposit, customers must show good payment history for the following periods of time:
+In order for us to waive or refund a security deposit, business customers must show good payment history for a period of one year.

 5. Criteria to waive or reduce a Security Deposit

 Your security deposit amount may be waived or decreased if you provide the following:

 Business customers with less than 50 kW demand:

 - A reference letter that confirms good payment history from another electric or natural gas utility in Canada where you were previously a customer.
 This letter must indicate that you had a good payment history for at least five years, some of which must have been within the past two years.